rrosajp/python-htmlement/README.rst

 Why another Python HTML Parser?
 -------------------------------

-There is no HTML Parser in the Python Standard Library.
+There is no "HTML Parser" in the "Python" Standard Library.
-Actually, there is the html.parser.HTMLParser_ that simply traverses the DOM tree and allows us to be notified as each tag is being parsed.
-Usually, when we parse HTML we want to query its elements and extract data from it.
+Actually, there is the html.parser.HTMLParser_ that simply "traverses the DOM tree" and allows me to be notified as each tag is being parsed.
+Usually, when "parsing HTML" I want to query its elements and extract data from it.

-There are a few third party HTML parsers available like "lxml", "html5lib" and "beautifulsoup".
+There are a few third party "HTML parsers" available like "lxml", "html5lib" and "beautifulsoup".
-    * lxml is the best parser available, fast and reliable but sense it requires C libraries, it's not always possible to install.
+    * "lxml" is the best "parser" available, fast and reliable but since it requires "C libraries", it's not always possible to install.
-    * html5lib is a pure-python library and is designed to conform to the WHATWG HTML specification.
+    * "html5lib" is a "pure-python library" and is designed to conform to the "WHATWG HTML" specification.
 But it is very slow at parsing HTML.
-    * beautifulsoup is also a pure-python library but is considered by most to be very slow as well.
+    * "beautifulsoup" is also a "pure-python library" but is considered by most to be "very slow".

-The aim of this project is to be a pure-python HTML parser that is also faster than beautifulsoup.
+The "Object" of this project is to be a "pure-python HTML parser" which is also "faster" than "beautifulsoup".
 The most simple way to do this is to use `XPath expressions`__.
-Python does support a simple (read limited) XPath engine inside its ElementTree module.
+Python does support a simple (read limited) XPath engine inside its "ElementTree" module.
-Also a nice benefit of using ElementTree is that it can use a C implementation whenever available.
+A benefit of using "ElementTree" is that it can use a "C implementation" whenever available.

-This HTML Parser extends html.parser.HTMLParser_ to build a tree of ElementTree.Element_ instances.
+This "HTML Parser" extends html.parser.HTMLParser_ to build a tree of ElementTree.Element_ instances.
-The returned root element natively supports the ElementTree API.
+The returned "root element" natively supports the ElementTree API.

 Parsing HTML
 ------------
-Here we’ll be using a sample HTML document that we will parse using htmlement:
+Here I’ll be using a sample "HTML document" that will be "parsed" using "htmlement":
 ::

     html = """